technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- Create pdf for a single unsolved puzzle via CLI.
 - Possibility to create a pdf for a single unsolved puzzle -> not exposed at the CLI yet.
 - HiddenQuadruplets strategy is no longer problematic with Grid 7 puzzle
   - due to changes/corrections related to rows/column/box indices and values now all starting with 1